openzipkin/zipkin-gcp/propagation-stackdriver/README.md

 * `SPAN_ID`: decimal representation of the unsigned span ID.
 * `TRACE_TRUE`: `1` if the request should be traced, `0` otherwise.

+### Notes

+- One may also choose to omit the span ID by setting it to `0`: `TRACE_ID/0;o=TRACE_TRUE`.
+  In this case, the span ID will default to being the lower 64-bits of the trace ID.

-If `TRACE_TRUE` is absent, the request is traced by default.
+- If `TRACE_TRUE` is absent, then the sampler will determine whether the request is traced or not.
-In other words, this extractor will trace keys structured like `x-cloud-trace-context: TRACE_ID/SPAN_ID`.

 # Injector